ublue-os/website/docs/images/bluefin/index.md

 Everything you need is included.
 You will need to [configure Firefox for hardware acceleration](/guide/codecs/)

 > How do I get my GNOME back to normal Fedora defaults?

+You can turn off the Dash to Dock and appindicator extensions to get a more stock Fedora experience.

 We set the default dconf keys in `/etc/dconf/db/local`, removing those keys and updating the database will take you back to the fedora default: